Yandy Díaz Player Props: Rays vs. Orioles

-On Monday, Yandy Diaz (.500 on-base percentage in past 10 games, 65 points above season-long percentage) and the Tampa Bay Rays play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+On Wednesday, Yandy Diaz (.500 on-base percentage in past 10 games, 68 points above season-long percentage) and the Tampa Bay Rays play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
 First pitch is at 6:35 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Yankees.
+In his previous game he had a one-hit showing (1-for-5) against the Orioles.

 Yandy Díaz Game Info & Props vs. the Orioles